shopsys/shopsys/docs/frontend-api/pagination.md

 # Pagination
 Shopsys Platform Frontend API uses pagination inspired by [Relay cursor connection](https://facebook.github.io/relay/graphql/connections.htm)

-Every paginated entity uses connection with information about current page and paginated entities.
+Every paginated entity uses a connection with information about the current page and paginated entities.
-For more information please see [the specification](https://facebook.github.io/relay/graphql/connections.htm)
+For more information, please see [the specification](https://facebook.github.io/relay/graphql/connections.htm)

 ## Usage

-If you want to get eg. paginated products you can use `products` query.
+If you want to get e.g., paginated products, you can use the `products` query.

 ```text
 {